Best Astrophotography Telescopes (2025)

 The complete system listed above is responsible for the following images taken from my backyard.
 It is an excellent example of a painless deep-sky astrophotography experience from an urban location.

-A light pollution filter like the one listed (Optolong L-eXtreme) is an extremely practical choice for nebulae projects like the examples shown below.
+A light pollution filter like the one listed (Optolong L-eXtreme) is an extremely practical choice for nebulae projects, as shown in the examples below.
 For more telescopes for astrophotography (of all types), read on.

 Images I have captured using the RedCat 51 refractor telescope.